Jimmy Butler NBA Playoffs Player Props: Heat vs. Nuggets

-The Miami Heat, Jimmy Butler included, take on the Denver Nuggets at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.
+Jimmy Butler could make a big impact for the Miami Heat at 8:30 PM on Friday against the Denver Nuggets in the 2023 NBA Playoffs.

-Below we will look at Butler's stats and trends, helping you make good predictions on prop bets.
+Let's break down Butler's prop bets, and some stats and trends to help you find good wagers.

 Jimmy Butler Prop Bets vs. the Nuggets